tkn-tub/ns3-gym/src/lte/doc/source/lte-pathloss-design.rst

 Height Gain Model (HG)
 -----------------------

 This component model the gain due to the fact that the transmitting device is on a floor above the ground.
 In literature [turkmani]_ this gain has been evaluated as about 2 dB per floor.
-This gain can be applied to all the indoor to outdoor communications and viceversa.
+This gain can be applied to all the indoor to outdoor communications and vice-versa.

 Hybrid Model Indoor<->Outdoor
 -----------------------------

-The pathloss model characterizes the hybrid cases (i.e., when an outdoor node transmit to an indoor one and viceversa) by adding to the proper model, evaluated according to correspond distance, the external wall penetration loss due to the building (see Section BEL).
+The pathloss model characterizes the hybrid cases (i.e., when an outdoor node transmit to an indoor one and vice-versa) by adding to the proper model, evaluated according to correspond distance, the external wall penetration loss due to the building (see Section BEL).